-We are integral to the local workforce, with 87% of our students staying and working locally.
-There are over 1,800 La Trobe alumni living and working in the Mildura region.
+We are integral to the local workforce, with 87 per cent of our students staying and working locally.
+There are more than 1,900 La Trobe alumni living and working in the Mildura region.

-Led by Head of Campus, Dr Deb Neal, the Mildura Campus staff are dedicated to our students - many donate a portion of their salaries towards the Mildura Staff Giving scholarships.
+Led by Head of Campus, Sandy Connor, the Mildura Campus staff are dedicated to our students.
+Many donate a portion of their salaries towards the Mildura Staff Giving scholarships.
 Our staff are engaged in innovative and varied research, much of which is directly related to the local region.

-Our Campus has a long and proud history in Mildura and La Trobe has many community champions.
-In 1993 the La Trobe University Regional Advisory Board was established with Brian Grogan, as the founding chair.
+Our campus has a long and proud history in Mildura and La Trobe has many community champions.
+In 1993, the La Trobe University Regional Advisory Board was established with Brian Grogan as the founding chair.
 Our Benetook Avenue building is named after Brian, as he led a campaign for the establishment of the standalone site.
-Our current Regional Advisory Board is chaired by Dr John Cooke (pictured).
-Dr Cooke was awarded an honorary doctorate by the university in 2015 for his contribution to the field of natural resource management, leadership and community service.

 La Trobe has appointed two community leaders in honorary roles.
-Dennis Mitchell, Principal of Ranfurly Primary School is an Adjunct Professor and Dean Wickham, Executive Officer of Sunraysia Mallee Ethnic Communities Council is an Adjunct Research Fellow.
+Dennis Mitchell, Principal of Ranfurly Primary School is an Adjunct Professor and Dean Wickham is an Adjunct Research Fellow.

 La Trobe Mildura is committed to the local community and are devoted to many partnerships with local industry that benefit our students and the wider community.